Eternal Silence (sculpture): Design

 Eternal Silence has been called "eerie", "somber", "grim-looking", "mysterious", and "haunting".
 The bronze figure, based on traditional depictions of the Grim Reaper, is set against a black granite base and stands 10 ft tall upon that base.
 The black granite provides contrast for the bronze statue, which is heavily oxidized because of its age.
 The cemetery used to shine the statue to return its true bronze patina but received many complaints and requests to return it to its more dramatic green sheen; the cemetery now keeps the statue in its preferred oxidized state.
 The hooded figure was influenced by Taft's own "ideas on death and silence".
 Historically speaking, the figure in Eternal Silence is related to the sculpted funeral procession around the Tomb of Philip the Bold in Dijon, France and the Adams Memorial by Augustus Saint-Gaudens in Washington, D.C.
-The statue is considered famous and has been noted as Graceland Cemetery's most "unforgettable" monument.
+The statue has been noted as Graceland Cemetery's most "unforgettable" monument.
 The monument was designed by Taft and cast by Jules Bercham.
 On its base, Taft inscribed the north side with his signature; the south side is inscribed with Am.
 Art Bronze Foundry J. Bercham -Chicago-.
 The monument falls within Art Nouveau style.